Test the Full Onboarding Workflow in Sandbox

 * use a valid, deliverable email address that you can access

-* use a unique signer email address for each application
+* use a unique signer email address for each test application

 * store the returned `applicationId` and `envelopeId`